Bigg Boss (Telugu TV series) season 8

 Bigg Boss 8, also known as Bigg Boss 8: Limitless, is a reality show and the eighth season of the Indian Telugu-language reality television series Bigg Boss, produced by Banijay.
 The show premiered on 1 September 2024, on Star Maa and Disney+ Hotstar, with Nagarjuna returning as a host for the sixth time in a row.

 The season's finale took place on 15 December 2024 with Nikhil Maliyakkal winning the title along with ₹55 lakh prize money and a car, while Gautham Krishna emerged as the first runner-up.

 Production

 Logo

 The logo of the season was revealed on 21 July 2024 representing infinity theme by symbolising the digit eight as an infinitum.

 Teasers

-The teation with teaser was released on 11th Aug 2024 in which the concept of infinity, twists and turns was explained.
+The teaser was released on 11 August 2024 in which the concept of infinity, twists and turns was explained.